NickBlow/Mythras-charsheet/app/content/cults.md

 - One additional free ship modification (speed, stealth, or cargo).
 - If your ship is destroyed, gain a new one for free (though the previous owner may not be happy)

 **Rewards:** If your character is killed, you may instead state they are merely captured.
 They must be rescued from where they're being stored in carbonite.
-This ability may only be used once.
+This ability may only be used once, though you may recharge it at a cost of 10 experience rolls.

 ## Mandalorian Clans